Introduction

 -

-- “The Son is ‘unlike in substance to the Father’” (Alexander, RH, 17).
+- “The Son is ‘unlike in substance to the Father’.”
+(Alexander, RH, 17)

-- “He (the Son) … is not equal … far less is he consubstantial to him (God)” (Athanasius in De Synodis, RH, 14).
+- “He (the Son) … is not equal … far less is he consubstantial to him (God).”
+(Athanasius in De Synodis, RH, 14)

-- “The Word is different from and in all points unlike the Father’s substance and individual character” (Athanasius’ paraphrase, RH, 13).
+- “The Word is different from and in all points unlike the Father’s substance and individual character.”
+(Athanasius’ paraphrase, RH, 13)

-- “The Father is in his substance alien from the Son because he [ME alone] remains without beginning” (RH, 14).
+- “The Father is in his substance alien from the Son because he [ME alone] remains without beginning.”
+(RH, 14)

 Two Wisdoms

-It is significant that both Alexander and Athanasius reported that Arius taught two Wisdoms or Words (Logoi):
+Both Alexander and Athanasius reported that Arius taught two Wisdoms or Words (Logoi):

 Athanasius wrote that, for Arius, “There are … two Wisdoms, one God’s own who has existed eternally with God, the other the Son who was brought into existence. … There is another Word in God besides the Son” (RH, 13; cf. RW, 100)